Domestic Violence and Divorce

 More recently, “Coercive Control” has emerged as a term to describe the unseen pattern of psychological abuse experienced by victims under some of the most damaging and destructive circumstances.
 Evan Stark, a forensic social worker and Professor Emeritus at Rutgers University, has been credited with calling attention to this particular subset of instances in which there is “a pattern of controlling behaviors over time more akin to terrorism and stalking.”

 According to Stark, over 90 percent of domestic violence incidents do not result in a physical injury.
 In fact, Stark says, just looking at many incidents that meet the criteria for domestic violence, it would appear that nothing that significant occurred, from either a medical or criminal justice standpoint.
 However, Stark maintains that in over 60 percent of these situations, there is a more insidious and extended underlying pattern of “intimidation, isolation and control.”
-Stark notes that the irony is that the safe place – the home – becomes a place of imprisonment and entrapment.
+Stark notes that the irony is that, in these situations of coercive control, a formerly “safe” place – the home – becomes a place of imprisonment and entrapment.

 Nardella teddy bear-4175864_640-min.jpg

-In my experience, cases involving domestic violence present unique challenges for family law professionals.
-Usually these cases are screened out from court-ordered mediation.
-This is because, in order for parties to mediate, they need to be able to be together in the same space and share equal power in a productive decision-making.
-By definition, the unequal power in a relationship marked by domestic violence makes mediation impossible.
-However, this also closes the door on a cost-effective way to potentially resolve contentious family law matters.
+This sort of blanket loss of an important resource in the process closes the door on one time and cost-effective way to potentially resolve contentious family law matters.
 The costs of litigation weigh heavily upon many families if counsel is retained, and sometimes parties are forced to litigate without representation due to lack of sufficient financial resources.

-The other issue that I encounter with some frequency in cases with a reported history of domestic violence is that usually both parents are granted parenting time with any shared children.
-This reality can be very difficult for a victim, who left an abusive relationship, to accept.
-Exchanges are problematic and often need to occur in neutral locations.
+The presence of allegation or findings of domestic violence also complicates child custody arrangements in the family courts.
+The additional resources needed to manage safety adds to the costs of the divorce process.
+If both parents are allowed parenting time, it can be very difficult for a victim, who left an abusive relationship, to accept.
+Exchanges can become problematic and often need to occur in neutral locations.
 Sometimes the Court will order supervised access pending completion of conditions such as anger management classes or reunification therapy.
-But eventually, usually, the children spend time with the alleged abuser, unsupervised.
-For victims, getting support to heal from their experiences in the relationship and to cope with these realities of co-parenting can be a lifeline.